• Skip to primary navigation

 Ingredients

-• Now in another heavy bottom take 5 cups of milk, cook in a medium flame for it to boil.
-When it starts boiling, reduce the flame to simmer and add saffron strands to this.
+• In a heavy bottom saucepan take 5 cups of milk.
+Let it cook in a medium flame and come to a boil.
+When it starts boiling, reduce the flame to simmer and add saffron strands to it.

 • Let this be on the stove for another 10 minutes.
 Remove from fire and serve warm or chilled with some more pistachios on top.